|

 THE POWER OF SUGGESTION IN CLINICAL RESEARCH

-A researcher recruited people to participate in an analysis of a drug used to promote and improve sleep.
-The researcher told the subjects that some would receive the active drug and others would receive a placebo.
-(This is exactly how a placebo is used in scientific study, and, it is customary to inform subjects that a placebo is being used, but not tell them which one they receive.)
+• People were recruited to participate in an analysis of a drug used to promote and improve sleep.
+The subjects were told that some of them would receive the active drug and others would receive a placebo.
+(This is exactly how a placebo is used in scientific study.
+However, while it is customary to inform subjects that a placebo is being used, generally they are never told if they received the active drug or a placebo.)

 At the end of the sleep study, the researcher asked his subjects about their sleep quality.
 Many subjects stated that they slept much better and were certain that they had received the active drug, even though they didn't know what they had been given.
 In fact, some subjects liked the "drug" so much, that they wanted to continue taking it.